What must be submitted with the application?

 There is the possibility that we will accept a candidate who has not finished all the prerequisites.
 However, there must be a plan in place for their timely completion.
 If it seems that the applicant can complete some open prerequisites over the summer before entering the program, or during the first year, then the strength of the rest of their application may get them accepted into the program.

-We look carefully at the personal statement.
+We look carefully at the written components of the application.
 It should express the reasons for your interest in the program as well as your possible future career goals.

 I read in the catalog that a student can select a curatorial or a conservation emphasis.
 Do I have to know which I will pursue at the time of application, and how do those paths differ?